lennartbrandin/profiling-report/main.typ

 Different models were also used for general text conversion processes (e.g., converting between languages and formats).

-==== ChatGPT
-ChatGPT's "Deep Research" tool was used to generate a broad, sourced #link("https://chatgpt.com/share/6827512a-d998-8008-9d04-14b5d664b1c9", "overview of the topic") and to find articles covering the topic.
+- ChatGPT ChatGPT's "Deep Research" tool was used to generate a broad, sourced #link("https://chatgpt.com/share/6827512a-d998-8008-9d04-14b5d664b1c9", "overview of the topic") and to find articles covering the topic.
 It was also used to generate a quick #link("https://chatgpt.com/share/68275243-c840-8008-b820-8b7fd4110ab8", "summary") of the paper @hu_towards_2025.

-==== Github Copilot
-It is a code completion tool, used as a more powerful alternative to verb suggestion or refactoring tools.
+- Github Copilot is a code completion tool, used as a more powerful alternative to verb suggestion, spell checking or refactoring tools.

-=== Other
-TODO:
-- Spellchecking
-- Grammar checking

 = State of the art
 The concept of profiling, i.e., the idea of measuring code performance for finding @PHot:pl, has been well established for decades.